HAOzj/Practices-Python/README.md

 **introduction**
 This project is my pet project and involves
 1. implementation of some interesting algos, including
   1).
-Chinese Prime Number,
+Chinese Prime Number and a special ergodity problem solution,
-  2).  matrix multiplication optimization,
+  2).  algorithms presented in the book <<introduction to alogrithms>> such as matrix multiplication optimization,
-  3).  sorting algos,
+  3).  basic algorithms such as sorting algos,
-  4).  data bucketing, and
+  4).  data bucketing such as Chi Merge etc
-  5).  viterbi decoder etc

 2. summarizing tips for novices to use
   1). re